savitaavenkat/Python--HackerRank--Solutions/README.md

 # Python--HackerRank--Solutions
-Posting solutions in python for Hackerrank challenges.
+Posting solutions in python for Hackerrank challenges that have passsed all testcases.